Professional Corporation vs. Personal Service Corporation

 A personal service corporation (PSC) is a specific taxing entity recognized by the IRS.
 The IRS requirements for a personal services corporation are (over-simplified) as the principal activity must be providing personal services, in the fields of

-Principal activity.
-The principal activity must be providing personal services, in the fields of " accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law, and the performing art.," and that
+accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law, and performing art.

 Also, to qualify as a PSC the employee-owners must "own more than 10% of the fair market value of its outstanding stock."